 - it has been inexcusably delayed - the legal term is 'for want of prosecution'

 - it would more appropriately be dealt with by another court or tribunal

 - the parties have reached an agreement to resolve the case themselves.
 Learn more about settling before a hearing

 When a case is dismissed, there is no right to reinstate it in the future.
 This is the legal way to say the case is closed and it cannot be re-opened.

 When a case is struck out, it may be re-opened.
 This will depend on why it was struck out.
 You have the right to ask us to reinstate the case in the future.

 Apply for a dismissal or strike out

 Apply for dismissal or strike out by bringing the completed application form to us in person, or sending it by post, fax or email.
-You must serve a copy of the application for order form to the applicant within seven days of lodging it with VCAT.
-If you need to apply, use the Application for Directions Hearings or Orders form.
+You must provide a copy of the application to the applicant within seven days of lodging it with VCAT.
+If you need to apply, use the application for directions hearings or orders form.

 What happens next

 When VCAT receives your application we may suspend other procedural steps until we decide the strike-out or dismissal application.
 We give the parties an opportunity to make written and oral submissions on the application.